MariaAlvarez95/final_project_maria/README.md

 make
 ```

-4. The final report will be available in the `output/` directory as `maria_report.html`.
+4. The .rds files will be available in the `output/` directory and the final `maria_report.html`.

 ## Synchronizing Package Environment